void Update( System.ReadOnlySpan<System.Byte> data, int x, int y, int width, int height )

 int height = 50;

-// Create pixel data to update the texture
+// Create some pixel data

 byte[] pixelData = new byte[width * height * 4]; // Assuming 4 bytes per pixel (e.g., RGBA)